-31 Foreshadowed Motions
+30 Foreshadowed Motions

-- 31.1 During debate on a motion, a Councillor may foreshadow a motion that the Councillor intends to move after the motion under consideration has been dealt with. - 31.2 If a proposed amendment effectively negates the substance of the substantive motion before the Chair, it is to be ruled a foreshadowed motion and shall only be considered in the event that the motion is lost. - 31.3 If the substantive motion during which a Councillor foreshadowed a motion is lost, the Chair shall call on that Councillor to move their foreshadowed motion.
-If seconded, the motion shall then be the substantive motion and is subject to the debate rules outlined in clause 28. - 31.4 Unless a foreshadowed motion becomes a substantive motion, it will not be recorded in the meeting minutes.
+- 30.1 A Councillor may foreshadow a motion that the Councillor intends to move after the motion under consideration has been dealt with. - 30.2 A Councillor may foreshadow a motion when they are speaking to the substantive motion before Council, or advise the Chair that they wish to foreshadow a motion at another time during the debate between other Councillors speaking to the Motion. - When foreshadowing a motion, a Councillor should briefly state the nature of the foreshadowed motion but not speak to the foreshadowed motion. - 30.4 If the substantive motion during which a Councillor foreshadowed a motion is lost, the Chair shall call on that Councillor to move their foreshadowed motion.
+If seconded, the motion shall then be the substantive motion and is subject to the debate rules outlined in clause 27. - 30.5 Unless a foreshadowed motion becomes a substantive motion, it will not be recorded in the meeting minutes.

-32 Notice of Motion
+31 Notice of Motion